mlsecproject/gglsbl-rest/README.md

 * `MAX_RETRIES` controls how many times the service should retry performing the request if an error occurs.
 Defaults to 3.

+* `HTTPS_PROXY` sets the proxy URL if the service is running behind a proxy.
+Not set by default.
+(HTTP_PROXY is not necessary as gglsbl-rest only queries HTTPS URLs)

 ## Running

 You can run the latest automated build from [Docker Hub](https://hub.docker.com/r/mlsecproject/gglsbl-rest/) as follows: